Master of Public Health

 Masters of Public Health, Concentration in Nutrition and Wellness

-The total number of credit hours for the MPH program is 48.
-Forty-one credits have been allotted to didactic work and 7 credits will satisfy the required culminating activities (capstone research project and practicum).
+The total number of credit hours for the MPH program is 42.
+Thirty-seven credits have been allotted to didactic work and 5 credits will satisfy the required culminating activities (capstone research project and practicum).
 The didactic portion includes 5 CEPH required public health courses in the areas of biostatistics, epidemiology, environmental health sciences, health services administration, and social and behavioral science.
 Additional didactic courses include 2 research classes and 6 nutrition and wellness courses, including one course focused on minority nutrition and wellness issues.
-The capstone and practicum components of the program satisfy CEPH’s requirements that “all graduate professional public health degree students must develop skills in basic public health concepts and demonstrate the application of these concepts through a practice experience that is relevant to students’ areas of specialization.”
+The capstone and practicum components of the program satisfy CEPH’s and ACEND’s requirements that “all graduate professional public health degree students must develop skills in basic public health concepts and demonstrate the application of these concepts through a practice experience that is relevant to students’ areas of specialization.”
+The MPH/RD is a coordinated program designed for students who want to become registered dietitians (RDs).
+Students in the MPH/RD program receive an education that combines research and hands-on training in nutrition and dietetics with foundational knowledge and skills in public health.
+This program combines classroom work and the supervised practice requirements for national registered dietetics examination eligibility upon graduation.

 Program Goals:

-The MPH in Nutrition and Wellness seeks to provide graduate level knowledge, cultural competence and application through collaborative service.
+The MPH in Nutrition and Wellness seeks to provide graduate level faith-based knowledge, Research and Scholarship, Diversity and Cultural competency and collaboration.
 Program goals in each area are as follows:

-3. Application: Facilitate sustainable collaborations between faculty, students, and faith-based and non-profit organizations in service to communities.
+Goal 4.
+Collaboration: Facilitate sustainable collaborations between faith-based organizations and external partnerships in service to communities.

 Program Student Learning Outcomes